 |Jack Steinbrecker, Trustee||Ex Officio Member|

-- Christian Formation – Greg Schmidt and Stacy Mangione
+- Christian Formation and Evangelization – Stacy Mangione

 - Human Concerns– Bonnie Davison